weigcdsb/COM_POISSON/README.md

 <img src="https://github.com/weigcdsb/COM_POISSON/blob/main/theta1_fisher.png" width="400"/><img src="https://github.com/weigcdsb/COM_POISSON/blob/main/theta2_fisher.png" width="400"/>

 But the Fisher scoring matrix is still not stable...
 The same problem happens for initial value estimation.
 Basically, I initialized the value by Newton-Raphson.
 It's quite unstable (not robust to outlier), even when I replace Hessian with Fisher information (equivalent to IRLS)...
 So, for the initial value estimation, I simply delete outliers (outside [Q1 - 1.5IQR, Q3 + 1.5IQR]).
-Can we do the same thing in the following steps?
-Or do you happen to know some other methods?
+But...sometimes it still give a ill-conditioned matrix....

 ## Thoughts & Ideas